Amanda Kelly

 Chief Executive Officer

-Amanda’s work is about looking at the context in which an organisation operates and creating a plan to achieve the organisation’s vision.
-She works within a community context where human rights are upheld, the underprivileged are nourished, asylum seekers are provided with a haven and minorities find a voice.
+Amanda’s (she/her) work is about looking at the context in which an organisation operates and creating a plan to achieve the organisation’s vision.
+She works within the community context where human rights are upheld, the under-served are nourished, asylum seekers are provided with a haven and those on the edges are heard and seen.
 She sees this as a place where creativity thrives and much is made out of very little.

 Renata Lucas